-ECO 151 Survey of Economics

-Prerequisites: DMA 010-020 or MAT 060 or MAT 003, DRE 097 or RED 090 or ENG 002 or ENG 111
+ECO 151 Survey of Economics 3 0 0 3 Prerequisites: DMA 010-020 or MAT 060 or MAT 003 or BSP 4003, DRE 097 or RED 090 or unemployment, inflation, taxes, government spending, and international trade.
+Upon completion, students should be able to explain alternative solutions for economic problems faced by private and government sectors.

 This course introduces basic concepts of micro- and macroeconomics.
-Topics include supply and demand, optimizing economic behavior, prices and wages, money, interest rates, banking system, unemployment, inflation, taxes, government spending, and international trade.
-Upon completion, students should be able to explain alternative solutions for economic problems faced by private and government sectors.
+Topics include supply and demand, optimizing economic behavior, prices and wages, money, interest rates, banking system,